artecs-group/RVfpga-sim-addons/Computer_Fundamentals/RiscvArchitectureAssembly/README.md

 j fin
 ```

 Develop a RISC‐V assembly program that implements the following high‐level behavior.
-Build and debug the project.
-Check that the result is correct.
+Build and debug the project in Ripes, and confirm that the result is correct.

 ```
 #define N 10